itsshashwatsingh/itsshashwatsingh/README.md

 A passionate Data Analyst with a strong foundation in data analysis and visualization.
 I'm eager to apply my skills in transforming raw data into meaningful insights that drive business decisions.

 Passionate about uncovering patterns in data and creating compelling visualizations that drive business decisions.
-Specialized in ** Data Analysis & Data Cleaning
+Specialized in Data Analysis & Data Cleaning
- Data Visualization & Storytelling
- Statistical Analysis
- Business Intelligence
- Stakeholder Communication & Building beautiful User Interfaces**.
+ Data Visualization & Storytelling, Statistical Analysis, Business Intelligence, Stakeholder Communication & Building beautiful User Interfaces.

---
-## 🚀 My Journey

 As a recent graduate, I'm excited to begin my journey in data analysis.
 I've developed a strong foundation in data manipulation, statistical analysis, and visualization through my academic projects and personal learning.

 I'm passionate about learning and applying data analysis techniques to solve real-world problems.
 I believe in continuous learning and staying updated with the latest tools and technologies in the field.